Jemima Montag: 2023–present; World Championships silver medal

 At the 2023 World Athletics Championships in Budapest, Montag won the silver medal in the women's 20 km walk, 25 seconds behind the winner.

 in May 2023, she received the UniSport Australia award for the most outstanding performance by a student-athlete.

-In February 2024, at the Oceania and Australian championships, Montag won the women’s 20 km race in 1 hour, 27 minutes, and 9 seconds, breaking the Oceania and Australian record that she herself had set previously by 7 seconds.
+In February 2024, at the Oceania and Australian championships, Montag won the women's 20 km race in 1 hour, 27 minutes, and 9 seconds, breaking the Oceania and Australian record that she herself had set previously by 7 seconds.

-In April 2024 at the Maccabi Australia Sport Awards she was awarded the President’s Award and the Victorian outstanding sportswoman award.
+In April 2024 at the Maccabi Australia Sport Awards she was awarded the President's Award and the Victorian outstanding sportswoman award.
 In July 2024, she was ranked #3 in the world.
 In preparation for the Paris 2024 Olympics, she declared to Australian-Jewish media outlet, The Jewish Independent, she wanted to be best in the world.

 2024 Paris Olympics bronze medals

-Montag represented Australia at the 2024 Summer Olympics in Paris in the Women's 20 kilometres walk on 1 August and the Mixed marathon walk relay on 3 August 2024.
+Montag represented Australia at the 2024 Summer Olympics in Paris in the women's 20 kilometres walk on 1 August and with Rhydian Cowley in the mixed marathon walk relay on 3 August 2024.
 She won the bronze medal in both events, and was the first Australian woman in 52 years to win two medals in track and field at the same Olympic Games.